 Uganda vs Yudaya Ntumwa Judgments

-The brief facts of the case are that on 2nd November 2014 the accused a client of the KCB Bank rung Lwamulungi Sebastian, then Head Teller at bank's Kampala road branch and asked to meet him.
-When they met she informed him that she had secured a 1.5m USD deal with M/s Basco paints, but that she needed USD 200,000 to pay commission Agents.
-She asked him to get her that money claiming that the Basco paint deal was a sure deal, and that the USD 200,000 would be refunded that very day with interest of USD 20,000.
+On 2nd November 2014 the accused a client of the KCB Bank Lwamulungi Sebastian then Head teller at Bank’s Kampala road branch and asked to meet him.
+When they met she informed him that she had secured a 1.5m USD deal with M/s Basco Paints, but that she needed USD 200,000 to pay commission Agents.
+She asked him to get her that money claiming that the Basco paint deal was a sure deal,and that the USD 200,000 would be refunded that very day with interest of USD 20,000.
 Lwamulungi got bank money and gave it to her the next day.
+The accused however did not go back to the bank that day as agreed.
+On Thursday 6th November 2014 the accused informed Lwamulungi that she had been conned.

 Download Court Ruling